JohnGR025/Dictionary/README.md

 - Issues:
 Look for any other issues if is there any.
-Try at Cygwin.

-Compile in Windows system:
+- Compile command:
 gcc -o main main.c FunctionFolder/case1.c FunctionFolder/case2.c FunctionFolder/generalf.c FunctionFolder/globalvariables.c

 ### Structure/Execution of program:
 The user starts the program by inputing the dictionary file name